BIO - CV - CONTACT

 Bojana (b.
-Serbia, 1974) immigrated to the United States with her family in the 1980s, throughout which she was active in various arts and sciences.
+Serbia, 1974) immigrated to the United States with her family in the early 1980s, throughout which she was active in various arts and sciences.
 In her primary and secondary education years, she was an award-winning partaker in art and theater competitions, a member of a professional traveling dance ensemble, and a participant of her school's choir and orchestra and a volunteer at a local animal shelter.

 After completing her freshman year at Rutgers (1994), she transferred to William Paterson University.
 Shortly after her acceptance into the WPU art program and a substantial compliment from respected art critic and art historian, David Shapiro, Bojana was faced with consecutive tragic losses which altered both the direction of her life and her art for years to come.
-Left with few options, she dropped out of college and did not return for three years.
-Unable to afford a full-time education, she was readmitted into WPU’s fine art program in 1997 and attended part-time, working up to four jobs to pay for her courses until 2003 when she graduated with a Bachelor of Fine Arts degree sans student loans.
+Left with few options, she dropped out of college but returned several years later.
+Working 137-hour weeks to afford her own education, she graduated WPU with a BFA in 2003 sans student loans.

-As she transitions from expressionism into technology-based, minimalistic two and three-dimensional work, Bojana continues to diligently create her way into the future.
-In summer 2020, you can expect to see more digital media, holographic technologies, and light sculptures.
+As she transitions from mostly expressionistic works into more technologically-oriented minimalistic sculptures, Bojana continues to diligently create her way into the future.

 For complete CV (1990-2019), please contact Bojana directly.